SehajS/Pong-Game/README.md

 - Press "s" key to move the left paddle down.

-- Press"Up" arrow key to move the right paddle up.
+- Press "Up" arrow key to move the right paddle up.

 - Press "Down" arrow key to move the right paddle down.